angelopassaro/writeup/time/time.md

 - *ssh*
 - *webserver apache*

-On the webserver there is a beautifier and validator
+On the webserver there is a beautifier and validator for `json`
 <img src="./img/home.png"  width="650"/>

 So i tried some input and got a error message for valiadator